‘WWE Fastlane 2017’ Results Round-Up

 A spear and a jackhammer.
 All it took was one of each and Goldberg came out the champion in WWE Fastlane 2017.
 In just 22 seconds, Goldberg defeated the champion, Kevin Owens.
 Next up?
 Brock Lesnar in WrestleMania 33.

 We kind of expected more from WWE‘s reigning champion before the fight begun.
 Apparently, stalling outside the ring is no good for Owens after Goldberg brought him down with one single spear and another Jackhammer.
-Even at 50, Goldberg just prove that he still has what it takes to become a world champion three times over at WWE Fastlane 2017.
+Even at 50, Goldberg just proves that he still has what it takes to become a world champion three times over at WWE Fastlane 2017.
 The 22 seconds it took to bring down Owens was like a hard sneeze, only a little more exciting, the Bleacher Report noted.
-With Owens coming as the overconfident champion on the ring, playing Chris Jericho’s music in the background was quite a good distraction.
+With Owens coming as the overconfident champion in the ring, playing Chris Jericho’s music in the background was quite a good distraction.
 So yes, Goldberg is definitely WWE‘s Universal Champion.

 WWE Cruiserweight Championship Match – Neville (c) def.
 Gentleman Jack Gallagher